-So, you have this amazing app in your hands that is ready to take the world by storm, but you made it available in one language only maybe English.
-This only means that your app stays limited to people who speak just English, while disregarding the huge chunk of population that doesn’t speak the language.
-However, as per a recent survey by Common Sense Advisory, more than 50% of the countries ranked in the top 10 list for downloading apps are non-English speaking.
+Chances are, your app is only available in English which means that your app stays limited to people who speak just English, while disregarding the huge chunk of population that doesn’t speak the language.
+As per a recent survey conducted by AEI, some of the biggest MNCs in US have more than two-thirds of their total sales outside US.

 A different study also exhibited that the biggest app markets in the world included the United States, South Korea, and Japan.
 Hence, when you make your app available to the users in Japan & South Korea, you would have, at your disposal arguably half of the global market, and this is what mobile app localization essentially means.

 Internet has brought about a sort of revolution in almost every aspect of our lives including how we communicate, order food, shop, socialize with friends, and play games.
 Social media networks especially have managed to bring together people and helped them stay updated with all that is going on in another country.
 It is clear that people, irrespective of the country of their origin or residence are essentially the same.
 Hence, if something works in your country, the chances of it working all over the world are high.